delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

 and build them.

 Delphi may update the project or project group files.
-If this happens you may need to restore the original files from before re-compiling with a different version of Delphi.
+If this happens you may need to restore the original files before re-compiling with a different version of Delphi.

 Each demo project is configured to compile as a 32 bit Windows application.
 They will all compile successfully as 64 bit Windows applications with Delphi XE2 and